XChikuX/trampoline/README.md

 ### 3. Programmatic Usage [[Full docs](https://docs.rs/check-if-email-exists)]

-In your own Rust project, you can add `Trampoline` in your `Cargo.toml`:
+In your own Rust project, you can add `trampoline` in your `Cargo.toml`:

 ```toml
 [dependencies]